CANDY-LINE/candy-red/README.md

 * 1.3.0
   - Add an option to enable to generate a list of copied files
-  - [Edison (Yocto)] Fix an isuse where npm install with a gihub repo id didn't work
+  - [Edison (Yocto)] Fix an issue where npm install with a github repo id didn't work
   - `npm test` now works

 * 1.2.0